teubanks/dispatch/README.md

 }

 func (e *EventListener) onEvent(event *dispatch.Event) {
-	// Perform an action when this is called
+	// Perform an action when this is called by `sd.DispatchEvent(event)` }
-}
 ```